 Owned by copyright holders allowing your music to be played in a public performance or broadcast online/radio/TV for a fee.

 Once again, publishers should pay you these performance royalties.

-It’s called TheMusicLicence and should make it a lot easier for small businesses to comply and musicians to get paid their dues.
+Or for the UK, PRS For Music and PPL have created a license called TheMusicLicence which should make it a lot easier for small businesses to comply and musicians to get paid their dues.

 The cost varies depending on the size of the audible area (in square metres) where the sound recording can be heard.